mc-ondros/we-all-belong/README.md

 - **Inclusivity**: Rates how welcoming and accepting the environment is for diverse identities.
 - **Safety**: Reflects the overall sense of security within the space.

-Developed for **UniHack 2024**, *We All Belong* focuses on amplifying the voices of those in marginalized communities, empowering users to find spaces where they can feel safe and included.
+Developed for **IT Fest 2024**, *We All Belong* focuses on amplifying the voices of those in marginalized communities, empowering users to find spaces where they can feel safe and included.

 ## ✨ Features